brunsviga13rk/thesis/src/webapp.typ

 #pagebreak()

 The final composed Brunsvgia model can be seen in @fig:output-comparison.
-On the left side is a picture taken of physical machine.
-In the middle is the finalized digital model rendered with path tracing in Cycles.
+On the left side is a picture taken of the physical machine.
+In the middle is the finalized digital model rendered with path tracing by Cycles in Blender.
 On the right side is the same model rendered in real time in @WebGL.
 The most similarity is between the path traced model and the real picture.
 This is due to the fact, that path tracing simulates actual rays of light by bouncing